ottoyiu/k8s-ec2-srcdst/README.md

 kubernetes-ec2-srcdst-controller also needs the ability to modify the EC2 instance attributes of the nodes running in the Kubernetes cluster.
 Please make sure to schedule the controller on a node with the IAM policy:
 - `ec2:ModifyInstanceAttribute`

 If you are running a Kubernetes cluster in AWS created by kops, only the master node(s) have that IAM policy set (`ec2:*`).
-The example `deploy/controller.yaml` already sets the NodeAffinity to only deploy the controller on one of the master nodes.
+The deployment mainfest files  (`deploy/*/*.yaml`) already sets the NodeAffinity and Tolerations to only deploy the controller on one of the master nodes.

 ## Usage